Cruhrup/ACG-Terraform/README.txt

 download jenkins API client from jenkins master, copy over jenkins auth file, use jenkins API client to create creds for the worker and integrate with the master node

+#Node.j2

+Jinja2 template used by worker node to tie to master node

+#Cred-privkey.j2

+Jinja2 template used to define credentials for worker nodes via ssh private keys

 #Network Diagram available in "images" folder